Vyral/joe-corbisiero/_posts/2022-09-23-options-for-locking-in-your-interest-rate.md

 So what happens if you open an escrow account, lock the rate, and it goes down?
 It's unusual to see a rate go down from 5.5% to 3%; big jumps are uncommon.
 However, even if rates fall a quarter of a percent, it could have a major impact on your monthly payment.
 So what should you do?&nbsp;

 First, you can unlock your mortgage after you lock it.
 However, this option is risky because it can also increase.
-If you’re concerned about rates falling, **ask your lender about what's called the float down option.** You will pay an additional closing cost, which should be anywhere from a half a point to one point.
+If you’re concerned about rates falling, **ask your lender about a float down option.** You will pay an additional closing cost, which should be anywhere from 0.5% to 1%.
 In return, your rate is only locked from increasing, but it can still fall.&nbsp;

 If you have any more questions, feel free to reach out to me at (619) 333-2556.
 I look forward to hearing from you soon\!